OpenTPCast/Docs/guides/UPGRADE.md

 If you experience tracking issues or devices are being dropped in SteamVR / Oculus Home after upgrading, try [switching Wi-Fi channels](ROUTER.md#switching-to-another-wi-fi-channel) or [switching Wi-Fi network mode](ROUTER.md#switching-to-another-wi-fi-network-mode) in your TPCast router.

 ### SteamVR Issues
+**SteamVR does not detect devices, displays errors or the HMD screen appears black.**
-Reboot your computer and power cycle all devices including the TPCast power box, HDMI transmitter, router and HTC Vive break-out box (if applicable) if you experience issues with the following:
+* Reboot your computer and power cycle all devices including the TPCast power box, HDMI transmitter, router and HTC Vive break-out box (if applicable).

-* SteamVR does not detect devices.
-* SteamVR displays errors.
-* HMD screen appears black.
+### Audio Issues
+**Audio signal frequently drops out.**
+* Ensure that HDMI audio is selected as the default audio device in SteamVR.
+If drop-outs persist, [switch Wi-Fi channels](ROUTER.md#switching-to-another-wi-fi-channel) in your TPCast router.

+**Audio signal sounds distorted or crackles.**
+* Adjust the sample rate of the audio device in Windows sound settings by going to `Control Panel` > `Sound` > Right click `HTC-VIVE` or `Rift Audio` > `Properties` > `Advanced` > Change `Default Format` to `44100Hz` or `48000Hz` depending on which option is already selected.